romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 *The same app, implementing CQRS, with 2 different data storages for read and write (optional)*

 Regarding implementation, read and write models could share the same SQL database, and just have different tables.
-Typically, one of the many reason to use CQRS is performances.
+Typically, one of the many reasons to use CQRS is performances.
 Then the read table would contain denormalized data, nested structures instead of JOIN, etc.
 It could also be updated asynchronously, so writes do not impact read performances, ie. with a bus / message queue.

 If you want to read more on the subject, there is a great article on [Martin Fowler "bliki"](https://martinfowler.com/bliki/CQRS.html) and [this post by Udi Dahan](http://udidahan.com/2009/12/09/clarified-cqrs/) which go into further detail.

-Just an extra note before moving on: CQRS is not related _per-se_ to Domain-Driven Design.
+Just an extra note before moving on: CQRS is not related _per se_ to Domain-Driven Design.
 I see those 2 as orthogonal architecture patterns, one can be implemented without the other.
-The source of the confusion is likely that they where both described in the "big blue book", by Eric Evans.
+The source of the confusion is likely that they were both described in the "big blue book", by Eric Evans.
 But I believe it is a mistake to always introduce both together, they are better explained separately and they have different use cases.